-You can check your credit each month using Credit.com's free Credit Report Card.
+It’s important to check your credit so you know where you stand and if any tax liens have appeared on your record.
+You can pull your credit reports from the major credit reporting agencies for free once a year at AnnualCreditReport.com.
+You can also view a free snapshot of your credit report by signing up for an account on Credit.com.
 This completely free tool will break down your credit score into sections and give you a grade for each.
 You’ll see, for example, how your payment history, debt and other factors affect your score, and you’ll get recommendations for steps you may want to consider to address problems.
 Checking your own credit reports and scores does not affect your credit score in any way.

-Once the IRS files a Notice of a Federal Tax Lien against you, it may limit your ability to get credit.
+Once the IRS files a Notice of a Federal Tax Lien against you, it may limit your ability to get credit, as lenders view this as a sign you can’t manage your finances.
 And even if you file for bankruptcy, your tax debt and lien may continue.
-So how do you get a federal tax lien removed?
+(Though some tax debts can be discharged – essentially “erased” – in bankruptcy.)

 According to the IRS, the best way to get rid of a federal tax lien is to pay your debt in full.
 Once you do, the IRS will release your lien within 30 days after you make a full payment.

-Having a tax lien on your credit report is a serious negative item and it could remain on your credit report for seven years after the tax bill is paid, unless you take steps to have it withdrawn.
+Having a tax lien on your credit report is a serious negative item, as Griffin explained, and it could remain on your credit report for seven years after the tax bill is paid, unless you take steps to have it withdrawn.

-Fortunately for taxpayers, the IRS made some changes to its tax lien policies in 2011 that make it easier for taxpayers to get lien withdrawals after resolving their tax liabilities.
+Fortunately, taxpayers may be able to get lien withdrawals after resolving their tax liabilities.
 And, in most cases, the IRS will withdraw a tax lien when a taxpayer enters into a Direct Debit Installment Agreement.

-Charging a big tax bill on a credit card is another option, if you have a large enough credit line.
+Charging a big tax bill on a credit card is another option if you have a large enough credit line.
 But doing so could hurt your credit in a couple of different ways.
-First off, charging up to a card's limit will hurt your credit utilization ratio, which accounts for 30% of a credit score.
-And second, if you should struggle with your card payments and fall behind by 30 days or more, your credit score will drop even further as late payments are reported.